francoisledorner/WebComponentsVuejs/README.md

 # Reusable web components in VUE JS - Webcomponent-`DL` Webcomponent-`Delight`

-'NB: a lot of dirt code, I'm sorry a do not have engough timeto make it better !'
+>NB: a lot of dirt code, I'm sorry a do not have engough timeto make it better !
+ ---
+ I know Vuetify from having used it several times and its use does not prove that we know Vue.js, Worse, the monitoring of migrations is heavy and painful especially in CSS and it becomes very expensive to follow the versions.
+ As much mastering its own components makes basic languages that do not obsolete, that's my point of view.
+ However, it is very difficult to do something flawless in such a short time.
+ ---

 # Live demo
 [All in one components live demo ]([https://link](https://guardian-angels-for-riders.com/demovuejs/))